BlockstreamResearch/bip-frost-dkg/README.md

 ### SecPedPop

 SecPedPop is identical to SimplPedPop except that it does not require secure channels between the participants.
-Before running `secpedpop_setup` the participants generate a public key as per [IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer) and distribute it among each other.
+Before running `secpedpop_setup` the participants generate a public key as per [BIP 327's IndividualPubkey](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer) and distribute it among each other.

 Note that if the public keys are not distributed correctly or the messages have been tampered with, `Eq(eta)` will fail.
 However, if `Eq(eta)` does fail, then confidentiality of the share may be broken, which makes it even more important to not reuse seeds.